 While there is no one sure path to startup success, connecting with investors is typically a smart move for any entrepreneur looking to scale.
 Participating in a venture conference is a great way to get yourself in front of multiple investors at once, potentially opening up a lot of doors for a growing business.
-With Venture Atlanta 2017 set to host more than 120 top tier funds at the Football Hall of Fame for its 10 year anniversary event this October, the stakes are higher than ever.

 Whether you’re looking to raise venture capital, gain exposure, connect with others in your industry, or just soak in all the growth goodness, here are a few do’s and don’ts to keep in mind to make the most of a venture conference like Venture Atlanta:

 Whether it’s a previous presenter or someone who is deeply involved in the conference, be sure to reach out and get connected before the conference.
 Whether you’re going through the application or preparation process, it can really help to get advice from people who have already gone through the experience.
 And, it may seem obvious, but be nice.
 There is nothing worse for your reputation than coming across as a disengaged know-it-all.
 Kindness can go a long way for those looking to get involved and make the most of the conference.

 There’s only so much you can get across about your company on paper and, chances are, someone in your ecosystem knows someone involved in Venture Atlanta.
 Reach out to your existing network (accountant, lawyer, friends and family) to get an introduction.
 Venture Atlanta typically publishes a list of the advisory board, so reach out and offer a cup of coffee in exchange for conference wisdom.
 Like they say, the opposite of networking is NOT working.